BRYN4444/HitmanRoulette/README.md

 * **HITMAN:**
   * **The Author & Patient Zero:**
     * **Contracts Mode Targets:** NPC "Jeff" added.
 Note: He only appears if you've 'saved' him linearly through the Patient Zero Campaign (look up a guide).
 In the Patient Zero Mission he drops three random weapons, two of which aren't in the mission normally.
 I would have added these to the Roulette's data, but since they're random each time you start the mission that would be a randomizer on top of a randomizer and could lead to real frustration (if you roll a elimination method that works with the weapons he drops, then congrats).

----

-**March 17th, 2022**
-* **Roulette:**
-  * Select Missions:
-    * **Contract Mode Roulette:** Added to The Author and Patient Zero.
-This is only available within HITMAN III, and I specified as best as I could on the menu, but they are on by default (so note this is you're playing through H1 or H2).
-* **HITMAN:**
-  * **The Author:**
-    * **Contracts Mode Targets:** 83 added.
-(Includes NPCs reused in other missions on this location)
-	* **Photo Objective:** 1 added.
-  * **Patient Zero:**
-    * **Contracts Mode Targets:** 111 added.
-(Includes NPCs reused in other missions on this location)
-	* **Extra Objective:** 1 added (carryover from Situs Inversus).
-1 image updated.
-Also, "You Know the Number" (based on the in-game Challenge) is now restricted to Mission Mode Roulette due to the virus spread being removed in Contracts Mode.
-While still possible to Silent Assassin, this could be a very time-consuming Extra Objective, and has been noted in the objective.
-* **Other Fixes:**
-  * Enabling Contracts Mode Roulette and using the All Locations selection would sometime lock your choices.
-This has been fixed; only Contract Mode allowed missions will toggle under these conditions.
-  * Better clarified some position Intel for Contract Mode Targets in World of Tomorrow and Situs Inversus.
-Also fixed a misspelled name.
-  * Removed a few duplicate Contract Target images.